Battle of Verdun: Analysis

-With insufficient forces to break through the Western Front and to overcome the reserves behind it, Falkenhayn tried to force the French to attack instead, by threatening a sensitive point close to the front line and chose Verdun.
+With insufficient forces to break through the Western Front and to overcome the reserves behind it, Falkenhayn tried to force the French to attack instead, by threatening a sensitive point close to the front line and chose Verdun as the place.
 Huge losses were to be inflicted on the French by German artillery on the dominating heights around the city.
 The 5th Army would begin a big offensive but with the objectives limited to seizing the Meuse Heights on the east bank, on which the German heavy artillery would dominate the battlefield.
 The French Army would "bleed itself white" in hopeless attempts to recapture the heights.
 The British would be forced to launch a hasty relief offensive and suffer an equally costly defeat.
-If the French refused to negotiate, a German offensive would mop up the remnants of the Franco-British armies, breaking the Entente "once and for all".
+If the French refused to negotiate, a German offensive would mop up the remnants of the Franco–British armies, breaking the Entente "once and for all".

 In a revised instruction to the French Army in January 1916, the General Staff (GQG) wrote that equipment could not be fought by men.
 Firepower could conserve infantry but attrition prolonged the war and consumed troops that had been preserved in earlier battles.
 In 1915 and early 1916, German industry quintupled the output of heavy artillery and doubled the production of super-heavy artillery.
 French production had also recovered since 1914 and by February 1916 the army had 3,500 heavy guns.
 In May Joffre began to issue each division with two groups of 155 mm guns and each corps with four groups of long-range guns.
 Both sides at Verdun had the means to fire huge numbers of heavy shells to suppress the opposing defences before risking infantry in the open.
 At the end of May, the Germans had 1,730 heavy guns at Verdun and the French 548, sufficient to contain the Germans but not enough for a counter-offensive.